A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: The method

 \section{The method}

-In this section we briefly explain the derivation of our base numerical propagator: the collocation problem.
-After that, the formulation of the composite collocation problem on multiple steps is written down together with the preconditioned Richardson iteration which we use to solve this system parallel-in-time.
+In this section, we briefly explain the derivation of our base numerical propagator: the collocation method.
+After that, the formulation of the so-called ``composite collocation problem'' for multiple time-steps is described.
+Preconditioned Richardson iterations are then used to solve the composite collocation problem parallel-in-time.